 LONGRUN LCA calculation tool

-A first release of the tool is now ready and is currently undergoing partners’ validation.
+Final version of the tool is now ready and is currently undergoing partners’ validation.

-This standalone LCA tool functions in a synchronized manner with the LONGRUN simulation platform and later also with VECTO to feature ease for back-to-back usage and analysis of changing vehicle designs and their effect on lifetime carbon footprint and overall energy expenditure.
+This standalone LCA tool functions in a synchronized manner with the LONGRUN simulation platform and later also with VECTO to feature back-to-back usage and analysis of changing vehicle designs and their effect on lifetime carbon footprint and overall energy expenditure.

 For further information, please contact Vrije Universiteit Brussel, Prof. Omar Hegazy (omar.hegazy[at]vub.be) or dr. ir.
 Mohamed El Baghdadi (Mohamed.El.Baghdadi[at]vub.be).